-Scintillating, soothing and sensual best describe the familiar and legendary voice of the one and only Dionne Warwick, who has become a cornerstone of American pop music and culture.
+Scintillating, Soothing and Sensual best describe the legendary voice of the one and only Dionne Warwick, who has become a cornerstone of American pop music and culture.
 Her career has spanned more than 48 years, establishing her as an international music legend.
 She has earned more than 60 charted hits and sold over 100 million records.

 In the 1960s this over-the-top American female singer first came into prominence.
 For those who remember her classic Bacharach/David recordings, “Walk on By,” “Anyone Who Had a Heart,” “A House Is Not a Home,” this post is for you.
 Here is a lady of many records, both in music and achievement.

 Her long-standing career is quite remarkable as an American singer, actress and TV show host, who became a United Nations Global Ambassador for the Food and Agriculture Organization, and a United States Ambassador of Health.

 She ranks among the 40 biggest hit makers of the entire rock era (1955–2012), based on the Billboard Hot 100 Pop Singles Charts.
 Dionne Warwick is second only to Aretha Franklin as the most-charted female vocalist of all time with 56 of Dionne’s singles making the Billboard Hot 100 between 1962 and 1998.

 She is a major artist in a relatively new genre that emerged during that time… Adult Contemporary Music.